Table of Contents[Hide][Show]

 Conclusion

-Polysorbate 20 is an ubiquitous ingredient in many beauty and skin care products, valued for its emulsification abilities.
+Polysorbate 20 is an ubiquitous ingredient in many beauty and skincare products, valued for its emulsification abilities.
 However, the risks of contaminants like cancer-causing 1,4-dioxane give reason for concern, especially with repeated use over many years.

 While some exposure may be harmless, it is wise to exercise caution with ingredients made using harsh chemical processes.
-Seeking out safer products that use natural emulsifiers, like e beeswax and xanthan gum, allows you to avoid potential hazards while still caring gently for your skin.
+Seeking out safer products that use natural emulsifiers, like beeswax and xanthan gum, allows you to avoid potential hazards while still caring gently for your skin.

 As shoppers pay more attention to what goes onto and into their bodies, knowing what you are buying becomes critical.
 Stay curious and don’t feel afraid to question the status quo when it comes to commonly-seen ingredients like polysorbate 20.
-Opt for products using pure, , high-quality, trustworthy ingredients whenever possible.
+Opt for products using pure, high-quality, trustworthy ingredients whenever possible.

 Your skin is your body’s largest organ–nourish it well by being an educated, selective shopper.
 Avoiding chemical additives like polysorbate 20 is one way to care both for your health and appearance safely.